A core in a star-forming disc as evidence of inside-out growth in the early Universe

-We find that the disc appears to be dusty with an extinction in the V band of $A_{V}=0.31_{-0.13}^{+0.20}$ mag, while the core and clump components appear to be almost dust free ($A_V=0.01_{-0.01}^{+0.01}$ mag and $A_V=0.02_{-0.02}^{+0.04}$ mag, respectively).
-This is consistent with the NIRSpec-based Balmer decrement (H$\gamma$/H$\beta$) estimate of A$_{\rm V, gas}=0.8_{-0.8}^{+1.2}$ mag, which traces the gas-phase and hence the youngest stellar populations (i.e. the disc).
-The metallicities we infer from the the photometry are very uncertain but consistent with the gas-phase metallicities of the separate components inferred from the spectroscopy (see Methods, Section \ref{sec:em_lines}).
-So in summary, we find that the core is brighter in the rest-UV than the disc and yet we find that the disc is dominating the most recent star formation and is heavily dust-attenuated.
-This is surprising in the $z\approx2$ picture of a red, dusty bulge embedded in a blue disc with lower dust attenuation but consistent with recent JWST observations showing populations of red dusty discs missed in previous rest-optically selected samples \cite{Nelson:23}.
-The observational data that drives this result is the higher F410M excess in the disc (see Methods, Figure \ref{fig:image_color}), which implies strong nebular line contribution.
-This is a good showcase of the power of medium-band observations to constrain stellar populations \cite{Williams_JEMS_2023arXiv230109780W}.
+In summary, we find that the core and disc are similarly bright in the rest-UV and that the disc is dominating the most recent star formation and is slightly dust-attenuated.
+This is surprising in the $z\approx2$ picture of a red dusty bulge embedded in a blue disc with lower dust attenuation, but consistent with recent JWST observations showing populations of red dusty discs missed in previous rest-optically selected samples \cite{Nelson2023}.
+The observational data that drive this result is the higher F410M excess in the disc (see Methods, Figure \ref{fig:image_color}), which implies strong nebular line contribution and is consistent with inside-out growth.
+This is a good showcase of the power of medium-band observations to constrain stellar populations \cite{Williams2023}.